HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 But there is a difference between the dry seasons through which the saints must walk at times, and the dryness and deadness of seeking to fulfill the desires of our fleshly nature.
 The dryness of the victorious spiritual experience leads after a season to increased power and revelation of God.
 The dryness of walking in the flesh leads to spiritual death.
 It is wise to ask God for a progress report so we can learn how well we are doing.

-Brothers, be followers together of me, and mark them which walk so as ye have us for an ensample.
-(For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things.)
-(Philippians 3:17-19)
+For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ:

 Paul is referring (above) to believers who have chosen to walk in the appetites of the adamic nature.

-We are obeying Christ when we pray, “lead us not into temptation, but deliver us from the evil one.”
+We are obeying Christ when we pray, “do not lead us into temptation, but deliver us from the evil one.”
 God sends strong delusion on people who take pleasure in unrighteousness and who imagine that God takes pleasure in their unrighteousness.

 Salvation results from our being set apart by the Spirit of God to holy behavior as we obey the truth set forth by the Apostles of the Lamb.
 Salvation is not restricted to a momentary experience in which we acknowledge the truth of Christ’s atoning death, triumphant resurrection, and Divine Lordship, but a day by day living in Christ.
 The Lord Jesus is not a ticket to Heaven.
 He is the Way of holiness and of eternal life.